-The statutory corporate income tax rate in India was 30% during fiscal year 2014 and was subject to a 12% surcharge where the taxable total income exceeds '10 crore (5% where the taxable total income is less than '10 crores but greater than '1 crore), 2% education cess and 1% secondary and higher education cess, resulting in an effective tax rate of or 34.61%.
+The statutory corporate income tax rate in India was 30% during fiscal year 2016 and was subject to a 12% surcharge where the taxable total income exceeds '10 crore (7% where the taxable total income is less than '10 crores but greater than '1 crore), 2% education cess and 1% secondary and higher education cess, resulting in an effective tax rate of 34.61%.
 We cannot assure you that the surcharge will be in effect for a limited period of time or that additional surcharges will not be implemented by the Government of India.
 We may be subject to tax claims by the Government of India against us in the future.
 Defending these claims would be expensive, time consuming and may divert our management's attention and resources from our operations.

-Effective June 1, 2015, the service tax rate has been increased from 12.36% to 14%.
-Finance Act (No.2) 2014 also proposes to levy Swach Bharat Cess of 2% from a date to be notified in the future.
+Effective June 1, 2016, the service tax rate has been increased from 14.50% to 15%, which includes Krishi Kalyan Cess of 0.5% levied by Finance Act 2016.
 There are multi-year contracts entered into with customers.
-Customers will not accept increase in service tax rate.
+Customers will not accept increases in service tax rate.
 Consequently the incremental costs will impact the profitability and cash flow of the company.
-There may be future increase in service tax rate that will impact our profitability and cash flows adversely.
+There may be future increases in service tax rate that will impact our profitability and cash flows adversely.